kzmeyao/sando/src/places/japan/kanazawa.md

 <figure>
 <figure>

-Due to the weather, another location we visited twice during this short trip was the Higashi Chaya District.
+The second location we visited during this short trip was the Higashi Chaya District.
 The main attraction is a wide street with traditional wooden houses (Machiya) on both sides.
 You may see this style of architecture kept alive in other parts of Japan, but it's rare to be able to see an entire street filled with these structures.
 Although most of these buildings have now converted to cater to the tourist crowd in the form of cafes and souvenir shops selling gold-themed crafts (something Kanazawa is known for), the outward appearance of this street is still able to evoke a unique atmosphere that brings visitors to a time when samurai and geisha still roamed this entertainment district.

 <figure>
 <figure>
 <figure>

+Guess what?
+With the admission fee of Kenroku-en being so cheap, we ended up visiting again the next morning, in hopes of a sunnier backdrop this time.

 <figure>
 <figure>
 <figure>